 - Spread a spoonful of cilantro lime cream sauce on each tortilla.

-- Place a portion of flaked snapper fillets on top of the sauce.
+- Place a portion of blackened fish on top of the sauce.

 - Squeeze fresh lime juice over the tacos.